Ewins518/reputation-tracker/README.md

 ## Architecture Components

 ### Data Sources:
-- **Amazon Product API**: Used to get the product name,its categories, subcategories,...
+- **Amazon**: Used to get the product name,its categories, subcategories,... by a dynamically webscraping
 - **YouTube API**: Used to fetch product-related comments and reviews from YouTube

 ### Data Ingestion: